Student Blog: The other side of the audition

 Our main goal as USC Kaufman Student Ambassadors is to make the students’ audition experience fun, and especially to welcome them.
 This gives them an idea of what life is really like here at USC.
 Throughout the audition day, BFA students filter in and out of the building—we get to know prospective students, give tours of our beautiful building, and answer questions about student life.

 Many of us hosted students who were traveling alone and needed a place to stay, and I got to host a student traveling from overseas.
 We’re from different backgrounds and cultures, but I was surprised at how immediately we clicked.
 It was a learning experience for both of us; while she was able to see the dorm life at USC and ask questions about the program, we both met and developed a relationship with a potential future classmate.
 I hope to keep in contact with her—it’ll be great to see where she ends up next year.

 It’s always fun to see the types of students who audition; some are incredibly nervous, while others immediately feel at home.
 But each of them has something special that USC Kaufman faculty wants to see more of—a passion and a talent visible through their video application and even more through their live one.
 Truly, the students auditioning have inspired the current students in many ways.
-For example, last year I met a sweet girl from Arizona, and wondered if I would ever see her again.
-Incredibly, she is here now (Alyssa Myers) and she is my amazing freshman mentee!
+For example, my first year, I met a sweet girl at auditions… and now she is my amazing mentee!
 After this season of auditions, current BFA students and I have met beautiful dancers that we hope to connect with again in the dance world (if not at USC Kaufman next year).